Northern Canada: Overview

 Under the Köppen climate classification, much of mainland Northern Canada has a subarctic climate, with a tundra climate in most of the Arctic Archipelago and on the northern coasts, and an ice cap climate in some parts of the Arctic Cordillera.
 For more than half of the year, much of Northern Canada is snow- and ice-covered, with some limited moderation by the relatively warmer waters in coastal areas, with temperatures generally remaining below the freezing mark from October to May.
 During the coldest three months, mean monthly temperatures range from -20 F in the southern sections to -30 F in the northern sections, although temperatures can go down to -55 to -60 F. Owing to the dry cold air prevalent throughout most of the region, snowfall is often light.
 During the short summers, much of Northern Canada is snow free, except for the Arctic Cordillera, which remains covered with snow and ice throughout the year.
 In the summer months, temperatures average below 45 F but may occasionally exceed 65 F. Most of the rainfall accumulated occurs in the summer months, ranging from 1 to 2 in in the northernmost islands to 7 in at the southern end of Baffin Island.

 Northern Canada's coastline has faced significant changes due to climate change.
 The annual precipitation as well as the ratio of snow to rain have increased since 1950.
 Sea ice has decreased in the region, leading to higher summer surface air temperatures.
 In the Canadian Arctic Archipelago sea ice cover decreased by 2.9% per decade from 1968 to 2008, while in Hudson Bay this decreased by 11.3% per decade.
 Storms in the Arctic have increased and become more intense.

 Politics

 Federal politics

 The northern territories are represented in the Parliament of Canada by 3 Members of Parliament (MPs) in the House of Commons (1 from each territory) and 3 senators (1 from each territory).
-Currently, of the 3 northern MPs in the Commons, 2 are Liberals and the New Democrats hold 1.
+Currently, all 3 of the northern MPs in the Commons are Liberals after Nunavut MP Lori Idlout crossed the floor to the Liberal Party.